Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

 ### Important Notes when Running on Clusters Using SLURM

-1. Multiprocessing: When running GlauconiteFilterer in **Multiprocessing mode** using SLURM, one should:
+1. Multiprocessing: When running GlauconiteFilter in **Multiprocessing mode** using SLURM, one should:
    1. 1st run the `cache_prerun` option on a single processor. `srun -n 1
-      python RunGlauconiteFilterer.py -c`
+      python RunGlauconiteFilter.py -c`
       - USE `srun` or `mpirun` for the `cache_prerun`.
 This limits the `prerun` to a single processor thus preventing errors caused by race conditions when creating pycache files.
-   2. Then run GlauconiteFilterer as intended. `python RunGlauconiteFilterer.py -j custom_parameters.json`
+   2. Then run GlauconiteFilter as intended. `python RunGlauconiteFilter.py -j custom_parameters.json`
       - Do not use `srun` or `mpirun` for the production run. cpu/job distribution is handled internally.
 Using `srun` or `mpirun` can cause errors with the `mpi4py` universe.
-2. MPI: When running GlauconiteFilterer in **MPI mode** using SLURM, one should:
+2. MPI: When running GlauconiteFilter in **MPI mode** using SLURM, one should:
     1. 1st run the `cache_prerun` option on a single processor. `srun -n 1
-       python RunGlauconiteFilterer.py -c`
+       python RunGlauconiteFilter.py -c`
        - USE `srun` or `mpirun` for the `cache_prerun`.
 This limits the prerun to a single processor thus preventing errors caused by race conditions when creating pycache files.
     2. Then run the simulation as intended.
-        - `mpirun -n num_processors python -m mpi4py RunGlauconiteFilterer.py -j
+        - `mpirun -n num_processors python -m mpi4py RunGlauconiteFilter.py -j
           custom_parameters.json`
-        - Make sure to provide the `-m mpi4py` before `RunGlauconiteFilterer.py`.
+        - Make sure to provide the `-m mpi4py` before `RunGlauconiteFilter.py`.
 This tells python how to handle Exceptions.

 ## Accessory Scripts

-GlauconiteFilterer provides several accessory scripts for preparing files, processing data, and analyzing data.
+GlauconiteFilter provides several accessory scripts for preparing files, processing data, and analyzing data.

-These files can be found within the `/GlauconiteFilterer/accessory_scripts/` folder.
+These files can be found within the `/GlauconiteFilter/accessory_scripts/` folder.

 ### Preparation Scripts Pre-Run

-#### /GlauconiteFilterer/accessory_scripts/remove_duplicates_from_smi.sh
+#### /GlauconiteFilter/accessory_scripts/remove_duplicates_from_smi.sh

 This script accepts a file path to a tab-delineated .smi file.
 It then filters the file for redundancies in the 1st and 2nd columns of the file.